lutangar/lutangar/README.md

 I do use some proprietary softwares.<br />
 Some of which I sometimes recommend given the right context.<br />
-...but I still have some addictions to some SAAS which I badly need to cure. :ill:
+...but I still have some addictions to some SAAS which I badly need to cure. 🤒
 > Time is of the essence!